dianalokada/avalanche-starter-kit/README.md

 ### Sending a Message

+Use `cast send` to send a message from the C-Chain to the Subnet.
 You can find `<sender_contract_address>` in the output of the first and the `<receiver_contract_address>` of the second `forge create` command in the line saying `Deployed to:`.

 ```bash